-Parents decide to send their children to a Catholic school because they know that their child will be educated in a Catholic environment and because they know that the school will provide an excellent education.
+Parents decide to send their children to a Catholic school because they know that their child will be educated in a Catholic environment which focuses on an excellent education.
 We are all proud of St Dominic Savio as one of England's leading schools.

 Catholic schools are the second biggest provider of education in the country with more than one million people; be they pupils, teachers, governors, diocesan education teams, support staff or parent helpers, currently involved in its schools.
 They pride themselves on academic excellence and a strong ethos on the formation of the whole child.
 Most importantly, they are beacons of community cohesion.
 It is a privilege for a child to attend a Catholic school and the Church is proud that Catholic schools in England are the most ethnically diverse.

 The quality of Catholic schools has also been recognised by the Government and they have granted many of them ‘voluntary aided’ status.
 What this means is that although the schools are in the state system, we can retain our traditions and organise the school on the basis of the teachings of the Church.
 We are more like an 'independent school'.
 But, in return, we are required by law to raise 10% of the cost of developing and maintaining the school buildings.
 This has been the case for over 40 years.